descope-sample-apps/native-flows-swift-sample-app/README.md

 ![Alt text](Images/setProjectId.png?raw=true "Set Project ID")

-4. Run the simulator within Xcode - The play button located in the top left

-#### Running Flows

-If you're running a hosted flow with this SDK, you can modify the value for the flow Url in the Flow Controller files to include your own hosted page with our Descope Web Component, as well as alter the `?flow=sign-up-or-in` parameter to run a different flow.
+4. **(Optional) Self-Host Your Flow**: Your Descope authentication flow is automatically hosted by Descope at [https://auth.descope.io/<your_descope_project_id>](https://auth.descope.com/<your_descope_project_id>) but you can use your own domain as host.
+You can modify the value for the flow Url in the Flow Controller files to include your own hosted page with our Descope Web Component, as well as alter the `?flow=sign-up-or-in` parameter to run a different flow.

 ```
 let url = URL(string: "https://api.descope.com/login/\(Descope.config.projectId)?flow=sign-up-or-in")
 ```

+5. Run the simulator within Xcode - The play button located in the top left

 ### Notes: